HopopOps/k8s-ldap-auth/README.md

         apiVersion: client.authentication.k8s.io/v1beta1

         env:
-          # This environment variable is used with `k8s-ldap-auth` create an
+          # This environment variable is used within `k8s-ldap-auth` to create
-          # ExecCredential.
-Future version of this authenticator might not need
+          # an ExecCredential.
+Future version of this authenticator might not
-          # it but you'll have to provide it for now.
+          # need it but you'll have to provide it for now.
           - name: AUTH_API_VERSION
             value: client.authentication.k8s.io/v1beta1

           # You can fill a USER environment variable to your username if you
-          # want to bypass the USER from you system or to an empty one if you
+          # want to overwrite the USER from you system or to an empty one if you
-          # want the authenticator to ask you to provide it at runtime.
+          # want the authenticator to ask for one at runtime.
           - name: USER
             value: ""